 - Don’t be afraid to discuss drugs openly and lay down the rules – acting like they are something to avoid talking about will just make them feel less comfortable discussing them with you.

-If you or a loved one are struggling with alcohol dependency, we offer the most effective Home Detox programmes and our friendly, expert staff are ready 24/7 to give you advice – just call 0800 118 28923.
+If you or a loved one are struggling with alcohol dependency, we offer the most effective Home Detox programmes or intervention counselling and our friendly, expert staff are ready 24/7 to give you advice – just call 0800 118 28923.